 Above is the Desert Research Institute Beechcraft C-45 parked on the ramp in Idaho Falls.
 Notice the instrument pod extended from the nose of the aircraft.

 This photo was taken seconds before the DRI Beechcraft flew through Old Faithful Geyser in Yellowstone National Park, USA.
 The Beechcraft instrument pod is visible in the lower left corner of the photo.
+Tom Wells is pilot and Berry is copilot.

 Berry’s team spent three days flying through geysers Yellowstone park.
 They took photos from a time-lapse 16 mm movie camera in the nose.
 On one very low pass through Old Faithful Geyser, the photos showed the aircraft was below the roof line of Old Faithful Lodge.
 This geyser penetration was so wet pass, it shut down the aircraft electrical system for 10 minutes.